datreeio/datree/README.md

 ## 🤩 Additional features

 Datree offers a suite of features to make adoption seamless:
-* **Monitoring** - Datree is first installed in monitoring mode that reports on policy violations, rather than block their deployments.
+* **Monitoring** - By default, Datree is installed in monitoring mode and does not block deployments until you decide to do so.
 * [**CLI**](https://hub.datree.io/cli/getting-started) - Help your developers find misconfigurations in their configs before deploying them, by integrating Datree into their CI.
 * **Simple integrations** - Datree works seamlessly with popular CD tools such as ArgoCD and FluxCD, and comes with ready-made integrations for various CI platforms.
 * **Cluster score** - Rank the stability of your cluster based on the number of detected misconfigurations.